 RUSSIAN SALAD WITH TUNA

-Russian salad with tuna is an easy-to-prepare dish with a rich flavor, a great classic especially on holiday menus, but perfect as an appetizer for a buffet, for aperitif time, or for any occasion or Sunday lunch.
+The Russian salad with tuna is an easy-to-prepare dish with a rich flavor, a great classic especially on holiday menus, but perfect as an appetizer for a buffet, for aperitif hour or for any occasion or for Sunday lunch.

-Like all traditional recipes, there are many variations, almost every family has their own.
-The one I present today is a super-tested recipe, let’s say it’s my mother-in-law’s flagship, who has been preparing it this way for years.
+As with all traditional recipes, there are many variations; almost every family has its own.
+The one I present today is a thoroughly tested recipe, let’s say my mother-in-law’s signature dish, which she has been preparing this way for years.

-In this Russian salad with tuna recipe, I used potatoes, carrots, frozen peas, and of course mayonnaise, but unlike the classic version of Russian salad, in this case, tuna in oil and anchovies are added to create a sort of tuna sauce.
+In this Russian salad with tuna I used potatoes, carrots and frozen peas as vegetables, plus, of course, mayonnaise.
+Compared to the classic Russian salad, in this version tuna in oil and anchovies are added to create a sort of tuna sauce.

-Preparing Russian salad is very easy.
-You just need to boil the vegetables in salted water, drain them, put them in a bowl, and then mix them with the tuna sauce and hard-boiled eggs.
-Let it rest in the fridge for a couple of hours to let it soak up the flavors and become even more delicious, and then you’ll be ready to plate it.
+Preparing the Russian salad is very easy.
+You just need to boil the vegetables in salted water, drain them and put them in a bowl and then mix them with the tuna sauce and the hard-boiled eggs.
+Let it rest in the fridge for a couple of hours to let the flavors meld and make it even more tasty, then you’ll be ready to plate it.

-At that point, you can decide whether to create a scenic dish by placing the Russian salad on a serving platter and decorating it with hard-boiled eggs, vegetables, pickles, olives, but also shrimp, smoked salmon, or lumpfish roe.
-Choose based on your creativity or simply what you already have available.
+At that point you can decide to create a showy platter by placing the Russian salad on a serving dish and decorating it with hard-boiled eggs, vegetables, gherkins, olives but also shrimp, smoked salmon or trout roe.
+Decide based on your imagination or simply what you already have available.

-Let’s prepare this super tasty Russian salad with tuna sauce together!
-And if you’re looking for more appetizer ideas, check out these recipes
+Let’s prepare together this super flavorful Russian salad with tuna sauce!
+And if you’re looking for other appetizer ideas, also check these recipes

 - Rest time: 2 Hours